-- Data Collection Guidelines (revised August 2000) contains a system overview and descriptions of the offense codes, reports, data elements, and data values used in the system. - Data Submission Specifications (May 1992) is for the use of local and state systems personnel who are responsible for preparing magnetic media for submission to the FBI. - Approaches to Implementing an Incident-Based System (July 1992) is a guide for system designers. - Error Message Manual (revised December 1999) contains designations of mandatory and optional data elements, data element edits, and error messages. - Uniform Crime Reporting Handbook, NIBRS Edition (1992) provides a nontechnical program overview focusing on definitions, policies, and procedures of the NIBRS.
+- Data Collection Guidelines (revised August 2000) contains a system overview and descriptions of the offense codes, reports, data elements, and data values used in the system. - Data Submission Specifications (November 2001) is for the use of local and state systems personnel who are responsible for preparing magnetic media for submission to the FBI. - Approaches to Implementing an Incident-Based System (July 1992) is a guide for system designers. - Error Message Manual (revised December 1999) contains designations of mandatory and optional data elements, data element edits, and error messages. - Uniform Crime Reporting Handbook, NIBRS Edition (1992) provides a nontechnical program overview focusing on definitions, policies, and procedures of the NIBRS.

 As more agencies inquired about the NIBRS, the FBI, in May 2002, made the Handbook for Acquiring a Records Management System (RMS) that is Compatible with NIBRS available to agencies considering or developing automated incident-based records management systems.
-The handbook, developed under the sponsorship of the FBI and the BJS, provides instructions on planning for and conducting a system acquisition and offers guidelines on preparing an agency for conversion to the new system and to the NIBRS.
+The handbook, developed under the sponsorship of the FBI and the BJS, provides instructions on planning for and conducting a system acquisition and offers guidelines on preparing the agency for conversion to the new system and to the NIBRS.

 Originally designed with 52 data elements, the NIBRS captures up to 57 data elements via six types of data segments: administrative, offense, victim, property, offender, and arrestee.
 Although, in the late 1980s, the FBI committed to hold all changes to the NIBRS in abeyance until a substantial amount of contributors implemented the system, modifications have been necessary.
-The system's flexibility has allowed for the collection of four additional pieces of information to be captured within an incident: biasmotivated offenses (1990), the presence of gang activity (1997), data for law enforcement officers killed and assaulted (2003), and data on cargo theft (2005).
+The system's flexibility has allowed for the collection of four additional pieces to be captured within an incident: bias-motivated offenses (1990), the presence of gang activity (1997), data for law enforcement officers killed and assaulted (2003), and data on cargo theft (2005).

 The FBI began accepting NIBRS data from a handful of agencies in January 1989.
 As more contributing law enforcement agencies become educated about the rich data available through incident-based reporting and as resources permit, more agencies are implementing the NIBRS.
 Based on 2010 data submissions, approximately 43 percent of reporting agencies are certified for NIBRS participation.
-These agencies include one individual agency each in Alabama, Illinois, Mississippi, and Washington, D.C., as well as the state UCR Programs of the following 32 states: Arizona, Arkansas, Colorado, Connecticut, Delaware, Idaho, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Missouri, Montana, Nebraska, New Hampshire, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.
+These agencies include one individual agency each in Alabama, Georgia, Illinois, and the District of Columbia, as well as the state UCR Programs of the following 32 states: Arizona, Arkansas, Colorado, Connecticut, Delaware, Idaho, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Missouri, Montana, Nebraska, New Hampshire, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.
 Among those that submit NIBRS data, 15 states (Arkansas, Delaware, Idaho, Iowa, Michigan, Montana, New Hampshire, North Dakota, Rhode Island, South Carolina, South Dakota, Tennessee, Vermont, Virginia, and West Virginia) submit all their data via the NIBRS.
-Eight state UCR Programs have tested the NIBRS.
-Five other programs are planning and developing the NIBRS, including four state agencies and Washington, D.C.
+Five state UCR Programs and three agencies that report their crime statistics directly to the FBI are in various stages of testing the NIBRS.
+Six other programs are planning and developing the NIBRS, including four state agencies, Washington, D.C., and a U.S. territory.